telus/tds-core/guide/v3-upgrade.md

 # Upgrading to TDS V3

-As of **July 1st, 2019** TDS will move feature support from V2: Split Components to V3: Styled Components of the design system.
-This is being done primarily to facilitate the use of styled-components V4.
+TDS has now moved feature support from V2: Split Components to V3: Styled Components of the design system.
+This was done primarily to facilitate the use of styled-components V4.
 For a detailed view of our sunsetting schedule, please read our [roadmap page](roadmap.md).
 Additionally, more information on this subject can be found on the [Reference Architecture CSS Document](https://github.com/telus/reference-architecture/blob/bb7059d135574c380d2865aa1bbdd633c2345461/development/css.md).

 We would also like to note that the following document also applies to Community.
 Community is now accepting components developed with styled-components, and it is recommended that all new components use it.